risingwavelabs/risingwave-docs-legacy/docs/guides/risingwave-as-postgres-fdw.md

 ## Differences between sinking to Postgres and using FDW in Postgres

-Both sinking data to PostgreSQL and using a foreigh data wrapper of PostgreSQL to access data in RisingWave are ways to interact between RisingWave and PostgreSQL.
-The following table summarizes the differences between the two methods.
-The choice between these methods depends on your specific needs, data architecture, and performance considerations.
+There are two main methods to interact between RisingWave and PostgreSQL: sinking data to PostgreSQL and utilizing a foreign data wrapper of PostgreSQL to access data in RisingWave.
+The table below provides a summary of the differences between these two methods.
+Your choice between these methods will depend on your specific requirements, data architecture, and performance considerations.

 | Aspect            | Sinking to PostgreSQL                     | Using PostgreSQL FDW to access data               |
 |-------------------|-------------------------------------------|---------------------------------------------------|